grumat/glossy-msp430/Hardware/L432KC/README.md

 - The Nucleo-32 board has an VCOM already implemented in the embedded ST-Link emulator.
 This port is connected to **USART2**.
-As mentioned, this VCOM is used in the early stage of the development, because we frequently need to break CPU for debugging purpose and a VCOM implementation on our firmware would drop USB link.
+As mentioned, this VCOM is used in the early stage of the development, because we frequently need to stop CPU for debugging purpose and a VCOM implementation on our firmware would drop USB link.
 An independent COM port hardware allows us to set breakpoints wherever needed to inspect variables and hardware registers while communication